The Language of Dog Training: Behavior Theory and the Four Quadrants of Reinforcement and Punishment

 - S: (n) correction (treatment of a specific defect) “the correction of his vision with eye glasses”

-See where the language of dog training gets puzzling?
-None of these things can really be construed as ‘punishment’ as we know it, however they are.
+See where the language of dog training gets muzzy?
+None of these things can really be construed as ‘punishment’ as we have been conditioned to perceive it, however they are.
 All of them can serve as a ‘correction‘, but none of them really fit our mental profile of a rebuke or discipline either.

 It gets worse: